Performance Max Audit: How to Make Automation Work for You

 • The Red Flag: Sort by cost.
 Are your top landing pages actual Product Detail Pages (PDPs) or Collections?
 Or are you paying $3.00 a click for traffic to your "About Us" page?

-The black box metaphor is useful, but misleading.
 PMax isn’t opaque, it’s just layered.
-With the right reports and checking the landing pages, you can peel back those layers and see exactly where your budget flows.
-Transparency isn’t given; it’s built through disciplined auditing.
+With the right reports and checking the landing pages, you can peel back those layers and see exactly where your budget flows across all of Google's advertising channels and the full Google Ads inventory.

 3. The "Mobile App" Money Pit